1543 Pacific Northwest claimed by Spain

 1862 Congress passed the Pacific Railroad Act, giving Central Pacific and Union Pacific Companies permission and land grants to begin constructing a transcontinental railroad line stretching along the 42nd parallel.

 1865 Civil War ends.
 Union Pacific Railroad heads west.

 1871 Indian Appropriations Act states that Indians are no longer considered sovereign nations but wards of the federal government.

 1872 The Northern Pacific Railroad chooses Tacoma as its western terminus.

 The American-British border dispute in the San Juan islands is settled via arbitration by the German emperor, Kaiser Wilhelm.

-President Grant establishes the Colville Confederated Tribes through an Executive Order, not a treaty.
+President Ulysses S. Grant established the Colville Confederated Tribes through an Executive Order, not a treaty.
 The reservation lands are reduced later that year following complaints of Colville Valley settlers.

 1883 Northern Pacific Railroad completed to Tacoma, linking Washington to the East.

 1887 Dawes Severalty Act is passed.
-Indian lands are split into individual allotments, with remaining lands becoming public and therefore up for sale.
+Indian lands are split into individual allotments, with the remaining lands becoming public and, therefore, up for sale.

 1889 Washington is admitted as the 42nd state in the union.